slbailey/Retrovue/docs/domain/Scheduling.md

    - Resolves VirtualAssets to actual assets (if referenced in Programs)
    - Resolves content references (assets, series, rules) to specific assets
    - Uses the channel's Grid boundaries to anchor Zone time windows and Pattern repeating behavior
-   - Builds BroadcastScheduleDay records (resolved, immutable daily schedules) 3–4 days in advance
+   - Builds ScheduleDay records (resolved, immutable daily schedules) 3–4 days in advance
    - Combines Zone time windows and Pattern repeating behavior with channel's Grid boundaries to produce real-world wall-clock times
    - Resolves all content selections to concrete assets
    - Validates Zones, Patterns, and Programs and ensures no gaps or conflicts

-5. **ScheduleDays resolve to PlaylogEvents**: The ScheduleService generates BroadcastPlaylogEvent records from ScheduleDay records:
+5. **ScheduleDays resolve to PlaylogEvents**: The ScheduleService generates PlaylogEvent records from ScheduleDay records:
    - Each PlaylogEvent is a resolved media segment mapping to a ScheduleDay
    - Points to a resolved asset or asset segment (for VirtualAssets)
    - Creates precise playout timestamps for runtime execution